GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 <abbr title="Active-Matrix Organic Light-Emitting Diode">AMOLED</abbr> screens.
 Android case studies that focused on popular Google apps like YouTube have shown that the power savings can be up to 60%.
-The video below has more details on these case studies and the power savings.
+The video below has more details on these case studies and the power savings per app.

 <figure class="w-figure w-figure--fullbleed">
   {% YouTube 'N_6sPd0Jd3g?start=305' %}